-10,000 steps is the recommended number of steps everyone should walk each day!
+10,000 steps is the optimum number of steps most should reach each day!

 For the average person this equates approximately to 5 miles, and depending on your length of stride.

 “The average stride is 30 inches (2.5 ft) and is the common default on most pedometers.
 A mile is 5280 feet which equals 63,360 inches.
 Divide 63,360 by the average stride of 30 inches and the average steps in a mile is 2,112.
 Divide 10000 steps by the average steps per mile of 2112 and the number of miles in 10000 steps is 4.73 or almost 5 miles.“